MJoergen/HyperRAM/README.md

 * The state machine ([hyperram\_ctrl.vhd](hyperram_ctrl.vhd)), running in a single clock domain, same as HyperRAM device, i.e. 100 MHz.
 * The I/O ports ([hyperram\_io.vhd](hyperram_io.vhd)), using two additional
-  clocks for correct timing: A 100 MHz clock phase shifted 90 degrees. and a double-speed clock at 200 MHz.
+  clocks for correct timing: A 100 MHz clock delayed 90 degrees (quarter cycle). and a double-speed clock at 200 MHz.

 The phase shifted clock is used to delay the HyperRAM clock signal `CK` relative to the transitions on the `DQ` signal.
-This ensures correct timing of `t_IS` and `t_IH` during WRITE operation.
+This ensures correct values of the timing parameters `t_IS` and `t_IH` during WRITE operation.

 The double-speed clock is used to manually sample the `DQ` signal during READ operation.